Rin-Nomia/z1-api/README.md

 ---

+## 🏗️ Architecture Overview
+Input Text
+↓
+Normalization & Length Gate
+↓
+Rhythm Analysis (speed / emotion / pause)
+↓
+Tone Classification (rule-based + margin confidence)
+↓
+Confidence Calibration (rhythm-aware)
+↓
+Router
+├── repair     (high confidence)
+├── suggest    (medium confidence)
+└── no-op      (safe / neutral)
+↓
+Output
+---

+## 🚫 What This System Explicitly Does NOT Do

+Continuum is **intentionally limited** by design.

+It does **not** perform:

+- ❌ Sentiment scoring (positive / negative)
+- ❌ Intent guessing or hidden-meaning inference
+- ❌ Psychological diagnosis or mental health evaluation
+- ❌ Multi-turn memory or long-term user profiling
+- ❌ Clinical or therapeutic intervention

+These are **out of scope** for the MVP.

+---

+## 🛑 Safety & Capability Boundaries (Important)

+Continuum is **not designed** to handle:

+- Suicidal ideation or immediate self-harm risk
+- Severe mental health crises
+- Situations requiring emergency intervention or clinical judgment

+In such cases, the system will default to **conservative behavior**
+(`Unknown` / `no-op`) to avoid harmful over-intervention.

+> **Design principle:**
+> Continuum only intervenes where **tone affects AI response quality**
+> but **does not cross into crisis or medical territory**.

+It is a **preventive, non-therapeutic tone repair layer**,
+meant to improve conversational safety — not replace safety or crisis systems.

+---

+## 🧩 Design Philosophy

+- Explainable over powerful
+- Predictable over clever
+- Safety gates over maximal recall
+- User voice preserved at all times

+Continuum is designed as a **pre-LLM tone firewall**, not a replacement for the model itself.

+---

 ## 🚀 API Endpoints

 ### Health Check
 ```bash
 GET /health
 Analyze Single Sentence
 POST /api/v1/analyze
 {
   "text": "your input text"
 }
 Response Example
 {
   "freq_type": "Anxious",
   "confidence": {